 2013 – Gluten Free Living

-Lots of juicy peaches and strawberries mingled with feta cheese and roasted pecans.
-Oh, yum!
+Fruity Spinach Salad with Peachy Balsamic Vinaigrette has lots of juicy peaches and strawberries mingled with feta cheese and roasted pecans.
+Oh, my!

 This is a fabulous healthy, gluten free, low calorie, and incredibly delicious salad.
 You and your family will love it.

 This close up allows you to see the texture of this marvelous Fruity Spinach Salad with Peachy Balsamic Vinaigrette.
 This refreshing salad is so quick and easy to make.
 We loved the combination of strawberries with peaches.
 It was fabulous.

 Here’s what I did.

 Place a 9-oz. bag of spinach in a large salad bowl.
 You can de-stem the spinach leaves, if desired.
 Mix a 9-oz. bag of Romaine lettuce blend with red cabbage and carrots.
 Toss the two lettuces together.